-The Board conducts its business through meetings of the Board and through its committees.
-During the fiscal year ended December 31, 2011, the Board held 10 meetings.
-Each director attended an average of 95% of the total number of Board meetings held during the fiscal year ended December 31, 2011.
-All directors attended the prior year's annual meeting.
+During the fiscal year ended December 31, 2013, the Board held 9 meetings.
+Directors attended an average of 94% of the total number of Board meetings held during the fiscal year ended December 31, 2013.

-The following table sets forth the five committees established by the Board, the current number of members of each committee and the total number of meetings held by each committee during the fiscal year ended December 31, 2011:
+The committees of the Board are composed of directors and executive officers of the Bank.
+The following table sets forth the five committees established by the Board, the current number of director members of each committee, the total number of participants of each committee and the total number of meetings held by each committee during the fiscal year ended December 31, 2013:

-Committee Number of members Total number of meetings held
+Committee Number of director members Total number of participants Total number of meetings held

-Audit and Compliance Committee 4 7
+Audit and Compliance Committee 4 6 6

-Credit Policy and Risk Assessment Committee 5 5
+Risk Policy and Assessment Committee 5 7 5

-Assets and Liabilities Committee 5 6
+Assets and Liabilities Committee 5 6 5

-Business Committee 5 5
+Business Committee () 5 7 4

-Nomination and Compensation Committee 4 8
+Nomination and Compensation Committee 4 5 6